alainwolf/roll.urown.net/server/transmission.rst

 Installation
 ------------

-Deluge is in the Ubuntu software repository.
+Transmission is in the Ubuntu software repository.
 We install the server only.

 ::